DDA Meeting May 18th , 2021 @ 4:30 PM

 Mapping out the unique assets that existed here in history, culture, vision and potential for the future, the Grass Lake Village Council authorized the establishment of the Downtown Development Authority (DDA) in 1990.
 From its meager start that year, the DDA began its path to prominence with a simple plan to revive the historic downtown buildings, maintain the quiet solitude of the residential areas and promote the whole community as a “destination” of regional and national interest.

 Today, the regional interest surrounding the Copper Nail Community Resale Shop brings many Southern Michigan area visitors to a little village that many didn’t even know existed; other than an exit off the interstate.
 As well, the attraction of the real “lake” to the Michigan Hydroplane Racing Association’s annual “Wild Ones Regatta” brought with it even wider attention with the running of the National Stock Outboard Races in 2009.
-As the DDA Board sought to maintain the community as an attraction for a number of reasons, it invested a lot of time and assets to make sure that the racing visitors found the area with a “feels like home atmosphere”.
-That has proved successful as the American Powerboat Association has given its approval to the second National races on Grass Lake in 2012.
+The National Races were held in Grass Lake in 2012 and 2017 as well.

-Add to that the 4th of July Festivities, the Grass Lake Traffic Jam’in, the annual Wild One’s Regatta, Heritage Days, the Pedal Across Lower Michigan (P.A.L.M.) and the One Helluva Ride (OHR) bicycle tours, and the Spring Business Expo, a picture now comes to the imagination as one comes upon the 150 exit sign on Interstate 94.
+Add to that the 4th of July Festivities, the Grass Lake Traffic Jam’in, the annual Wild One’s Regatta, Heritage Days, the Spring Business Expo, a picture now comes to the imagination as one comes upon the 150 exit sign on Interstate 94.
 Don’t pass us by.
 Stop in to see what’s new and happening amidst those rolling hills of farmland.